What are eating disorders?

-An eating disorder is an obsession with food and weight that harms a person’s well-being.
-Although we all worry about our weight sometimes, people who have an eating disorder go to extremes to keep from gaining weight.
-There are 2 main eating disorders: anorexia nervosa and bulimia.
+An eating disorder is a mental health condition.
+It is an obsession with food and weight that harms a person’s emotional and physical well-being and interferes with their everyday life.
+Many people worry about their weight.
+However, people who have an eating disorder go to extremes to keep from gaining weight.
+The 3 most common eating disorders are:

 What is bulimia?

 Bulimia is eating an unusual amount of food at once (called bingeing), and then getting rid of it.
 This includes throwing up or using laxatives to remove the food from the body (called purging).
 After a binge, some bulimics fast (don’t eat) or over-exercise to keep from gaining weight.
 People who have bulimia may also use water pills, laxatives, or diet pills to “control” their weight.
 People who have bulimia often try to hide their bingeing and purging.
 They may hide food for binges.
 People who have bulimia are usually close to normal weight, but their weight may go up and down.

 Binge eating disorder is eating an excessive amount of food at once and not purging it.
 People who have a binge eating disorder are typically overweight or have obesity.
 It is the most common eating disorder in the U.S.